riyadzaigirdar/classroom/README.md

 ### Only Admin is manually created in the db

 ### After Running, Manually Create Admin by login in the postgres container PORT => 5433

+### Postgres container credentials are given in docker-compose file